MarkosD89/Python-Simple-UI/README.md

 # Data
-The current version of the software can read .csv files

-UT.py contains Unit Test script for the individual scripts
+The current version of the software can read .csv files A bash script was made to generate various csv files with different values UT.py contains Unit Test script for the individual scripts